-Managing your personal finances, especially long-term planning for retirement, is on your to-do list.
+your to-do list.
 But it gets pushed down the list, after work, family, errands, travel – and completely left on the back burner.

 When your refrigerator stops working, or your car needs a tune up, you take it into the shop.
 When your child is sick, you take her to the doctor.
 We rely on professionals all the time, but we always focus on the immediate.
 It’s easy to let something like retirement planning slide until tomorrow, or next month, or next year.

 On top of knowing where your money is, do you actively try to minimize taxes and fund fees?
 Almost every investor, even those with many millions of dollars, are paying more in taxes within their investment accounts than they should be.
-Because of this, DIY investing is not always saving you money.
-Consider talking to someone who can help with tax and fee efficiency.
+Because of this, self-directed investing is not always saving you money.
+Consider talking to someone who can help you with tax and fee efficiency.
 In some cases, you can save more in taxes than the advisor fee you may be paying.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 Keep in mind that investing involves risk.
 The value of your investment will fluctuate over time and you may gain or lose money.